 The appetizers - Mezze platters - are good enough for a meal, many choices to pick from, and come with a freshly made lavash bread.
 The appetizers include Baba Ghannouj - charbroiled eggplant puree with pomegranate paste and roasted vegetables, Hummus - chickpeas puree with tahini, lemon, garlic, olive oil, Muhammara d'Alep - pomegranate paste with mixture of walnuts, pine nuts, pepper.

 The borek - Turkish feuillette - is excellent.
 These are flaky phyllo dough pastries filled with feta and spinach or beef and potatoes along with a splash of hot spice - really good.
 The spinach and feta borek is a great accompaniment to main dishes like Manti, or to a sampling of the mezzes.
 With a main dish, you can request an half-order of borek so you have chance of finishing it all.
+2015 update: They heard me!
+Now the borek is half-size - a single large square instead of two, so it is now the perfect accompaniment to Manti.
+2015 Manti and Borek picture.

 Food Rating: Value Rating: